Sinus tachycardia & Inappropriate sinus tachycardia

 Sinus tachycardia: causes, ECG, normal variants & pathological variants

 Sinus tachycardia is the most common tachyarrhythmia (tachycardia).
-Sinus tachycardia is the result of increased rate of depolarization (i.e increased automaticity) in the sinoatrial node.
+Sinus tachycardia is the result of an increased rate of depolarization (i.e increased automaticity) in the sinoatrial node.
 This simply means that the sinoatrial node discharges electrical impulses at a higher frequency than normal.
 Similar to sinus rhythm, the rhythm is regular with a positive P-wave in lead II, but the heart rate exceeds 100 beats per minute.

 Although sinus tachycardia is the most common tachyarrhythmia, it may not always be straight forward to diagnose on the ECG.
 Moreover, many clinicians remain uncertain about the implications of sinus tachycardia.
 A crucial task is to distinguish three types of sinus tachycardia.
 These types differ fundamentally in terms of pathophysiology, prognosis and treatment.
 The types of sinus tachycardia are as follows:

 - Normal (physiologic) sinus tachycardia: The automaticity (rate of spontaneous depolarization) in the sinoatrial node is increased during physical activity, stress and nervousness.
-This is due to altered tone in the autonomic nervous system, with increased sympathetic input (leading to stimulation of beta adrenergic receptors) and parasympathetic withdrawal.
+This is due to altered tone in the autonomic nervous system, with increased sympathetic input (leading to stimulation of beta-adrenergic receptors) and parasympathetic withdrawal.

 Thus, management of sinus tachycardia is aimed at finding secondary causes that may and must be treated or, when no cause can be found, establish a diagnosis of inappropriate sinus tachycardia.
-Although there are no evidence based treatments for inappropriate sinus tachycardia, patients frequently benefit from obtaining a diagnosis, because it justifies their suffering and symptoms (treatment alternatives are discussed below).
+Although there are no evidence-based treatments for inappropriate sinus tachycardia, patients frequently benefit from obtaining a diagnosis, because it justifies their suffering and symptoms (treatment alternatives are discussed below).